darkhelmet/verboselogging/posts/debugging-cucumber-on-rails.md

 - debugging
 ---
 I like frameworks, but sometimes debugging them is more entertaining.
-I don’t know why I didn’t think of this method before, but [mischa](http://github.com/mischa) on [github](http://github.com/) has a great little repo showing how you can do it.
+I don't know why I didn't think of this method before, but [mischa](http://github.com/mischa) on [github](http://github.com/) has a great little repo showing how you can do it.